sitegeist/Sitegeist.LostInTranslation/README.md

 ### 2.0.0

-* The settings `Sitegeist.LostInTranslation.nodeTranslation.strategy` and `Sitegeist.LostInTranslation.nodeTranslation.translationMapping` were introduced
-* There are now two auto-translation strategies
+* The preset option `translationStrategy` was introduced.
+There are now two auto-translation strategies
   * Strategy `once` will auto-translate the node once "on adoption", i.e. the editor switches to a different language dimension
   * Strategy `sync` will auto-translate and sync the node according to the `translationMapping` setting every time a node is updated in the source language
-* The Node setting `options.translateOnAdoption` as been renamed to `options.translate`
+* The node setting `options.translateOnAdoption` as been renamed to `options.automaticallyTranslate`
+* The new node option `automaticallyTranslate` was introduced